-New Zealand has a record of free and fair elections, and of guaranteeing political rights and civil liberties.
-Concerns include discrimination against the Māori and other minority populations, and reports of foreign influence in politics and the educational sector.
+New Zealand is a parliamentary democracy with a long record of free and fair elections and of guaranteeing political rights and civil liberties.
+Concerns include discrimination against the Māori and other minority populations, as well as reports of foreign influence in politics and the education sector.

 POLITICAL RIGHTS: 40 / 40